-Professional behavior is expected as described in the student handbook under Professional Standards.
+Professional behavior is expected as described in the Student Handbook under Professional Standards.

 Practice lab faculty have the authority to ask students to leave a lab due to lack of professional behavior.
 In the event of such an occurrence, practice lab faculty involved will notify the NRC Coordinator.

 Discipline for infractions with respect to professional behavior will be handled according to College policy as outlined in the Student Handbook.
 Students are required to wear their ID badge and closed-toed shoes during any practice lab session.
-If the student comes to the practice lab without an ID or closed-toed shoes, he/she will be asked to leave and will need to reschedule the practice session.
+If the student comes to the practice lab without an ID or closed-toed shoes, the student will be asked to reschedule the practice session.
 Food or drink is not allowed near computers, simulation equipment, or at the bedside but is acceptable in the classroom area of the lab.
 Students may practice with the simulation mannequins, but faculty members are the only ones who are allowed to manipulate the settings.
-Students are not allowed to be present/practice in the lab without faculty supervision.
+Students are not allowed to be present/practice in the lab unsupervised without permission from the NRC Coordinator.